Monday, 5 October 2020

 8. It Was Over (Kev's Lament)

-I don't know if it's possible to prematurely blow your load multiple times but young Kev manages it x4, to the backing of doo-wop sounds from a knock-off Delltones.
-Then her dad bangs on the roof of the car and he shits himself too.
+I don't know if it's possible to prematurely blow your load multiple times in quick succession, but young Kev manages it x4, to the backing of doo-wop sounds from a knock-off Delltones.
+Then her dad bangs on the roof of the car and he shits himself as well.
 However, Kev doesn't go home without some sort of result, the bra obviously came off at some point because he says it was the "first time I'd had a tit in me mouth since I was nine months old".
 I'm sure people who did get it on in the backseat of cars felt a nostalgic pang from this song, I can't think of anything worse.

 My favourite part is the evergreen, fit for all purposes line "You hear people say that they'd love to go back and do things that they did in the past, but if you reckon they were the real good old days you can go shove them right up your arse."
 Which pretty much says it all about nostalgia.
 Except for posts about how old comedy albums are better than new ones, they are very good.